adamzr2000/d6g-dlt-federation/README.md

 ```
 Each command should show `1 peer`.

-Access the `eth-netsats` web interface for additional information at [http://localhost:3000](http://localhost:3000)
+Access the `grafana` dashboard for additional information at [http://localhost:3000](http://localhost:3000)

 4. Add more nodes: